-The implementation and substance of the New York fire safety standards for cigarettes is to be persuasive authority in implementing the act.
-The State Fire Marshal and Attorney General may adopt rules under the Administrative Procedure Act as are necessary to administer the act.
+The implementation and substance of the New York fire safety standards for cigarettes is to be persuasive authority in implementing the bill.
+The State Fire Marshal and Attorney General may adopt rules under the Administrative Procedure Act as are necessary to administer the bill.
 The Tax Commissioner may adopt rules under the Department of Taxation Law (R.C.
-Chapter 5703.) as necessary to enforce the act.
+Chapter 5703.) as necessary to enforce the bill.
 (R.C.
 3739.13.)

-The act requires the State Fire Marshal periodically to evaluate the act's effectiveness.
-The State Fire Marshal must submit a report that consists of the State Fire Marshal's findings to the General Assembly on the first day of the 49th month after the effective date of the act, and every three years after that date.
+The bill requires the State Fire Marshal periodically to evaluate the bill's effectiveness.
+The State Fire Marshal must submit a report that consists of the State Fire Marshal's findings to the General Assembly on the first day of the 49th month after the bill's effective date, and every three years after that date.
 (R.C.
 3739.14.)

-State preemption of political subdivision authority and federal preemption of state authoritv
+State preemption of political subdivision authority and federal preemption of state authority

-A political subdivision may not enact or enforce any ordinance or other local law or regulation that conflicts with or preempts the act or any state policy expressed in the act (R.C.
+A political subdivision may not enact or enforce any ordinance or other local law or regulation that conflicts with or preempts the bill or any state policy expressed in the bill (R.C.
 3793.15).
-No person is required to comply with the act or rules adopted under it if a federal reduced cigarette ignition propensity standard that preempts the act or those rules is adopted and becomes effective (R.C.
+No person is required to comply with the bill or rules adopted under it if a federal reduced cigarette ignition propensity standard that preempts the bill or those rules is adopted and becomes effective (R.C.
 3739.16).

-Immunity from liability in enforcing the act
+Immunity from liability in enforcing the bill

-In addition to any other immunities, defenses, and exclusions provided under the Revised Code, the state, the Department of Commerce or Taxation, and the Division of State Fire Marshal, and any employees of the state, either Department, or the Division, are immune from liability in any civil action or proceeding arising from the performance or nonperformance of any duties specified in the act.
-In no event are these agencies or employees liable to any person for any claims for injury or damages including, without limitation, claims for indirect, consequential, incidental, special, or punitive damages or claims for lost profits, arising from the performance or nonperformance of the duties specified in the act.
+In addition to any other immunities, defenses, and exclusions provided under the Revised Code, the state, the Department of Commerce or Taxation, and the Division of State Fire Marshal, and any employees of the state, either Department, or the Division, are immune from liability in any civil action or proceeding arising from the performance or nonperformance of any duties specified in the bill.
+In no event are these agencies or employees liable to any person for any claims for injury or damages including, without limitation, claims for indirect, consequential, incidental, special, or punitive damages or claims for lost profits, arising from the performance or nonperformance of the duties specified in the bill.
 (R.C.
 3739.17.)